 Resources For Parenting Articles: From Expecting To The Teen Years

 Parenting can be difficult at any stage.
 A child’s behavior can be complex and confusing, yet children don't come with instruction manuals—you have to create your own.
-There are many parenting articles, popular parenting blogs, message boards, and other resources available offering practical tips for parents, but sometimes, it can be overwhelming to wade through everything that is out there.
+Thankfully, there are many parenting articles, popular parenting blogs, message boards, and other resources available offering practical tips for parents, but sometimes, it can be overwhelming to wade through everything that is out there.
 Perhaps you’re looking for specific information about children, child care, parenting styles, potty training, or how to communicate with teenagers.
-As you seek out parenting tips from various sources, it may be helpful to consider the links we’ve pulled together below for parents with children of all ages.
+As you seek parenting tips from various sources, it may be helpful to consider the links we’ve pulled together below for parents with children of all ages.

 Resources for parenting articles